-- To record the first diffraction order, set the lower limit of the target angle to 5.5° and the upper limit to 8.0° , and set the measuring time per angular step to $\Delta t = 10 \text{ s}$. - Start measurement and data transfer to the PC by pressing the SCAN key. - When the measurement is finished, open the "Settings" dialog with the button spacing for NaCl to show the wavelength-dependency of the counting rate. - Save the measurement series under a suitable name using the button or by pressing F2.
+- To record the first diffraction order, set the lower limit of the target angle to 5.5° and the upper limit to 8.0° , and set the measuring time per angular step to $\Delta t = 10$ s. - Start measurement and data transfer to the PC by pressing the SCAN key. - When the measurement is finished, open the "Settings" dialog with the button a or F5 and enter the lattice plane spacing for NaCl to show the wavelength-dependency of the counting rate. - Save the measurement series under a suitable name using the button in by pressing F2.